What is Repo Rate? Meaning, Importance and How it works

 In India, the repo rate is determined by the RBI through its Monetary Policy Committee (MPC).
 The MPC comprises six members: the RBI Governor, who serves as the chairperson, and five other members appointed by the government.
 The committee meets regularly to assess economic indicators, including inflation, growth, and other financial conditions.
 Based on their analysis, the MPC makes decisions on the repo rate to achieve its objectives of maintaining price stability and supporting economic growth, ultimately influencing the overall monetary policy in the country.

-As of October 2024, the repo rate in India is 6.5%.
-This rate has been maintained by the RBI to address inflationary pressures while supporting economic growth.
+As of April 2025, the repo rate in India is 6.0 0%.
 Adjustments to the repo rate are typically made during the meetings of the MPC based on prevailing economic conditions.
 For more details, you can check the RBI's official updates or other reliable financial news sources.

 What Is the Difference Between the Repo Rate and the Reverse Repo Rate?